Identity Proofing: What Is It & How Can It Prevent Fraud?

 - Email profiling: does the address exist?
-Is it from a suspicious, disposable domain?
+Is it from a suspicious, disposable domain? does the email have any data breaches?
 Or one that doesn’t require any verification during sign up?
 Is it linked to a social media site?
 If so, when is the last time the user logged in?

 - Phone analysis: are they signing up with a real phone number?
 From a fixed line or mobile?
 And did they use that number for messaging services like Viber, Telegram or Whatsapp?

 - IP analysis: one of the oldest and easiest forms of security available: looking at the origin of the connection.
 Is it from the right location?
 Or likely to be masked via TOR or a VPN?

 Whether you answer these questions yourself or let an automated id verification solution calculate a risk score for you, there is clearly a lot of useful data here that should help your identity proofing process.

 Digital Identity Proofing Summary: Balance Friction with Security